 Because the hardware will look brand new.
 Just like with a car, a near new looking used car will always command a much higher price than one that looks worn, abused and tired.

 Buying a quality case will insure your investment in Apple's latest tablet will be protected.
-So this time next year with you've got your eye on an Pro 3, you'll be able to get the maximum amount for your pristine Pro.
+So this time next year with you've got your eye on the next generation model, you'll be able to get the maximum amount for your slightly used, pristine Pro.

 When reviewing your options in iPad Pro cases, think about the following:

-In "Zen and the Art of Motorcycle Maintenance" Robert Pirsig's seminal road trip tale, his main character is a man driven to the point of madness by trying to define what is quality.
+In "Zen and the Art of Motorcycle Maintenance" Robert Pirsig's seminal road trip tale, his main character is a man driven to the point of madness by trying to define what quality is.
 It's a deep thing, completely subjective and relative to most people.

 I'm sure the people who made all those low quality iPad cases I mentioned above thought that they were making something of quality.
 Does anybody really go to work everyday and think, "Awesome, I'm going to make some junk today!
 Real crap.
 Oh my God this stuff is garbage!
 Can't wait to put more of it into the world!".